rpatel26/Cogs118A-Final-Project/README.md

-# Cogs118A - Final Project
+# Comparison of Supervised Learning Methods

 Comparing the relative performance of several machine learning algorithm